polarityio/qradar/README.md

 The URL for your IBM QRadar server which should include the schema (i.e., http, https) and port if required

 ### Username
-The username of the IBM QRadar user you want the integration to authenticate as
+The username of the IBM QRadar user you want the integration to authenticate as.
+You must provide either a Username and Password or a Security Token.

 ### Password
-The password for the provided username you want the integration to authenticate as
+The password for the provided username you want the integration to authenticate as.
+You must provide either a Username and Password or a Security Token.

+### Security Token
+Your IBM QRadar Security Token used for authentication.
+You must provide either a Username and Password or a Security Token.

 ### Ignore Private IPs
-If set to true, private IPs (RFC 1918 addresses) will not be looked up (includes 127.0.0.1, 0.0.0.0, and 255.255.255.255)
+If enabled, private IPs (RFC 1918 addresses) will not be looked up (includes 127.0.0.1, 0.0.0.0, and 255.255.255.255)

 ### Minimum Severity Level
 The minimum severity level required for indicators to be displayed